 GPT-4o: $5/M input tokens, $15/M output tokens.
 Gemini 1.5 Pro: $3.50/M input, $10.50/M output.
 Gemini is cheaper per token, which adds up for high-volume image processing.

 Both have production-grade APIs with rate limiting, streaming, and batch processing.
 Both accept base64 images, URLs, and file uploads.
-Neither will be a bottleneck for production use.
+Neither is a bottleneck for production use.

 Let's build an image analysis application using GPT-4o that can describe images, extract text, and answer questions about visual content.